 Let's call this policy authn-jwt-hosts.yaml and load it into root::

 We need to grant the app ID (

 You must be a Conjur admin to perform this task.

 Let's call this policy authn-jwt-grant.yaml and load it into root:

 Send an authentication request

-Using the JWT Authenticator REST API:
+To send an authentication request to Conjur, we use the JWT Authenticator REST API:

-the authentication request will look like this:
+In curl, the authentication request will look like this: